Cannon-Kid/Content-Galore-Mindustry/README.md

 - Nexus Created, Likes Bombs and Frag Bullets
 - Lag Created, Poly but MELEEEEEEE
 - EXPERIMENT 029 Appears...
 New Weird Unit that the Corruption Created?
+- New Sector...
+Weird Power Detected...
+- CHAPTER 1: THE STAR RAIL Has Been Created
+- Ch1 Approach Point Has Been Added.
+The Gateway To Chapter 1, Are You Ready?
+- A Bunch Of New Items Added (Calcite, Californium, Travium, (Content Galore's) Tungsten)
+- Some Blocks Added

 Total things finished: 15